Dick and Betty O'Brien

 Their timing couldn’t have been more perfect.
 Oregon started seeing more and more acres of vineyards planted.
 In the same year they planted their first vines, Willamette Valley Vineyards Founder Jim Bernau, friend and college classmate of Betty O’Brien, began planting his vineyard.

 Elton Vineyard grew over the years from five acres to more than 60 acres.
 When the O’Briens retired from actively farming the vines in 2007, they leased their vineyard to Jim Bernau.
 This paved the way for the establishment of Elton Wines in 2015 and gave the couple more time to create an exquisite 1.5-acre garden on the property.

 There’s more history to be made on this special land.
-A trust established by Dick and Betty O’Brien bequeaths their property to Oregon State University and Chemeketa Community College.
-With the O'Briens' advocacy work for the Oregon wine industry, this incredible gift will help improve their viticulture programs and further cement Oregon as a world-class grape growing region.
+A trust established by Dick and Betty O’Brien bequeaths the proceeds of their property upon their passing to Oregon State University and Chemeketa Community College, to help improve their viticulture programs and further cement Oregon as a world-class grape growing region.

 "She Danced in the Garden All Day with Her Hat On" by artist Rick Gregg.